-There is a great variety of kite festivals, fun flies, and kitemaking workshops for all ages.
-If you’d like to list your event on the Calendar, please click the “Submit Event” button to add your event.
-All world-wide kite-related events are welcome.
+There are a great variety of kite festivals, fun flies, and kitemaking workshops for all ages.
+If you’d like to list your event on the Calendar, please click the “Add Event” button to add your event.
+All worldwide kite-related events are welcome.
 You don’t need to be an AKA member to add your event.

 add an event to the calendar

-To submit an event, click the “Submit Event” tab on top of the calendar.
+To submit an event, click the button above.
 This calendar is intended to be used to notify the general public and the membership of the American Kitefliers Association about kite-related events.
 Submission of an event does not guarantee that it will be posted to the calendar.
 By submitting an event, you state that the event is a kite-related event or an event that involves kites as a central theme.
 If you have any questions, please email email@example.com

 National Kite Month